Each tent at Selous Impala Camp stands on its own, slightly raised, overlooking the Rufiji River.

 Extending further still from the bar area you can enjoy an evening drink around the campfire whilst relaxing on canvas directors’ chairs.

-Walk a short way through the acacia woodland to your tent beside the river.
-Raised high up on decking, each of the eight Meru-style tents has a veranda with two comfortable chairs and a table from where there is a lovely view of the Rufiji River and land beyond.
+Walk a short way through the acacia woodland to your privately located tent on the river.
+Raised high up on decking, each of the eight Meru-style tents has a veranda with two comfortable chairs and a table from where you can enjoy a lovely view of the Rufiji River and land beyond.
 A family unit comprises two en-suite tents sharing a single platform.

 At the back of each tent, kikoi-style curtains separate a spacious en-suite bathroom.
 Here you’ll find large white ceramic ‘his and hers’ sinks set into a beautiful wooden surface.
 Behind a partition is a proper flush toilet, and a second partition conceals a hot shower.
 There is also hanging space for your clothes.
 Soap, shampoo, shower gel and mosquito spray are useful extras.

-Our viewOn our last safari here, in December 2011, Impala Camp had a friendly atmosphere with an attentive team who tried their utmost to ensure you enjoy your stay – which accorded well with the feedback that we’ve consistently had from the many travellers that we send here.
-It’s a very comfortable yet down-to-earth camp that doesn’t charge top prices and thus has become a firm favourite in the Selous.
+Our viewOn our last safari here in November 2013, Impala Camp had a friendly atmosphere with an attentive team who tried their utmost to ensure you enjoy your stay.
+It’s a comfortable and down-to-earth camp that doesn’t charge top prices and has become a firm favourite in the Selous.

 Ideal length of stay: 3 nights to make the most of all the activities.